EOSIO/eos/lstests/doc/README.md

 The first three settings together suggest that the node mapping will be 3 producer accounts in node #0, and 2 producer accounts each in nodes #1 and #2.

-Node #1 is going be to the connecting node for the `bridge` network topology.
+Node #1 is going to be the connecting node for the `bridge` network topology.

 In the process of bootstrapping, the producer accounts will be created using `newaccount`, but they will *not* be set as producers using `setprods`.
-This is because there will be customized producer-setting process in the body of testing.
+This is because there will be a customized producer-setting process in the body of testing.

 #### The Context Manager